-The Council has the following statutory officers: Chief Executive (Head of Paid Service), the Strategic Director of Finance & Investment (Section 151 Officer/Chief Financial Officer) and a Director of Law and Governance (Monitoring Officer), each of whom has the power to refer matters to Assembly if a breach of any regulation has occurred or was anticipated.
-The Council must also appoint a Director of Children's Services and a Director of Adult Social Services role which were filled by the Corporate Director of Children's Services and Strategic Director of Service Development and Integration respectively.
-A Director of Public Health is in post and this has been a statutory position since April 2013 with the transfer of Public Health to the Authority.
+The Council has the following statutory officers: Chief Executive (Head of Paid Service), the Chief Operating Officer (Section 151 Officer / Chief Financial Officer) and a Director of Law and Governance (Monitoring Officer), each of whom has the power to refer matters to Assembly if a breach of any regulation has occurred or is anticipated.
+The Council must also appoint a Director of Children's Services and a Director of Adult Social Services both roles are served by the Deputy Chief Executive and Strategic Director of Service Development and Integration.
+A Director of Public Health is in post and this has been a statutory position since April 2013 with the transfer of the Public Health function to the Council.

 The Council's financial arrangements fully conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).
-The Strategic Director of Finance & Investment (SDFI) is a key member of the Corporate Leadership Team.
-The SDFI was responsible for the proper administration of the Council's financial arrangements and led a fully resourced and suitably qualified finance function.
-The SDFI was actively involved in and able to bring influence to bear on all material business decisions to ensure immediate and long term implications, opportunities and risks, were fully considered and in alignment with the Medium Term Financial Strategy.
+The Chief Operating Officer (COO) is a key member of the Corporate Leadership Team.
+The COO is responsible for the proper administration of the Council's financial arrangements and leads a fully resourced and suitably qualified finance function.
+The COO was actively involved in and able to bring influence to bear on all material business decisions to ensure immediate and long term implications, opportunities and risks, were fully considered and in alignment with the Councils Medium Term Financial Strategy.

-d) Risk Management
+e) Risk Management

-Risk management is essential for the Council to be effective in realising its priorities and was well embedded within the Council in 2015/16.
+Risk management is essential for the Council to be effective in realising its priorities and was well embedded within the Council in 2016/17.
 It promoted innovation in support of strategic objectives - opening the door to the possibility of taking risks to achieve positive outcomes.
 Proper risk assessment enabled informed decisions about the challenges and risks to be taken on and the mitigation of any impacts.
 It also helped the Council to target its resources to achieve the best possible results with value for money in resources used.